 - What you have paid for all the covered drugs you have gotten since you started with your first drug purchase of the year.
 (See Section 6.2 for more information about how Medicare calculates your out-of-pocket costs.)
-This includes: - \circ The \$480 you paid when you were in the Deductible Stage. - If you receive "Extra Help" to pay your prescription drugs, the total amount you paid when you were in the Deductible Stage, which is either \$0 or \$99. - The total you paid as your share of the cost for your drugs during the Initial Coverage Stage - What the plan has paid as its share of the cost for your drugs during the Initial Coverage Stage.
+This includes: - The \$480 you paid when you were in the Deductible Stage. - The total you paid as your share of the cost for your drugs during the Initial Coverage Stage. - What the plan has paid as its share of the cost for your drugs during the Initial Coverage Stage.
 (If you were enrolled in a different Part D plan at any time during 2022, the amount that plan paid during the Initial Coverage Stage also counts toward your total drug costs.)

 We offer additional coverage on some prescription drugs that are not normally covered in a Medicare Prescription Drug Plan.
-Payments made for these drugs will not count toward your initial coverage limit or total out-of-pocket costs.
+Payments made for these drugs will not count towards your initial coverage limit or total out-of-pocket costs.
 To find out which drugs our plan covers, refer to your formulary.

 The Part D Explanation of Benefits (Part D EOB) that we send to you will help you keep track of how much you and the plan, as well as any third parties, have spent on your behalf during the year.
-Many people do not reach the \$4,430 limit in a year.
+Many people do not reach the \$4,230 limit in a year.

-We will let you know if you reach this \$4,430 amount.
+We will let you know if you reach this \$4,230 amount.
 If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Coverage Gap Stage.